Modern, lively, and famously fashionable, spending one day in Milan isn’t quite like spending a day in any of Italy’s other popular tourist cities!

 The interior of Milan’s Duomo is as majestic as you would expect from the outside: ornate columns and incredible inlaid Italian marble floors rule the show.

-The cathedral rooftop is, without a doubt, the highlight of Milan’s Duomo complex and arguably the highlight of spending one day in Milan–it is exquisite!
+The rooftop terraces of the Milan Cathedral are, without a doubt, the highlight of Milan’s Duomo complex and arguably the highlight of spending one day in Milan–they are simply exquisite!

 Intricately carved and incredibly beautiful, it is worth every single step to the top (which is actually quite short as far as cathedral climbs in Italy go–only around 250 steps).

-If you would like to avoid climbing altogether, there is an option to pay an additional fee to ride an elevator to the roof.
+If you would like to avoid climbing altogether, some Duomo complex tickets include access to an elevator to the roof.

 A full Duomo complex ticket also includes a visit to the Duomo Museum, which includes statues and artifacts that called the Duomo home in centuries past, and the Church of San Gottardo in Corte.